Sv-Biophys/protein_structure_analysis/README.md

 The script downloads a PDB structure, parses the selected chain, reports basic structural information, extracts the amino-acid sequence from peptide fragments, and optionally searches the sequence for a user-provided motif.

-The resulting structural summary is saved to:
+The structural summary is saved to:

 `results/report.txt`